Tubes Containing String Modules in Symmetric Special Multiserial Algebras: Tubes Arising from Green Hyperwalks

 \begin{lem} Let $A$ be a self-injective special multiserial $K$-algebra and suppose $P$ is an $n$-serial indecomposable projective-injective $A$-module with $n>1$. \begin{enumerate}[label=(\alph*)] \item Let $M_1, \ldots, M_m$ be a collection of pairwise non-isomorphic maximal uniserial epimorphic images of $P$ with $m<n$.
 Let $M$ be the $A$-module that is the (multiserial) epimorphic image of $P$ given by

-Then the Auslander-Reiten sequence ending in $M$ has at most one non-projective-injective indecomposable middle term. \item Let $M_1, \ldots, M_m$ be a collection of pairwise non-isomorphic maximal uniserial submodules of $P$ with $m<n$.
+Then the Auslander-Reiten sequence ending in $M$ has an indecomposable middle term, and the middle term is not projective-injective. \item Let $M_1, \ldots, M_m$ be a collection of pairwise non-isomorphic maximal uniserial submodules of $P$ with $m<n$.
 Let $M$ be the $A$-module that is the (multiserial) submodule of $P$ given by